selimcagli/CodeceptJS_Test/README.md

     - If you want to run the test again after installation, running the following shellscript is enough
         - RunTests.sh

-2. Applying the fallowing methods in order.
+2. Applying the following methods in order.

 After downloading the project, you can perform the Project1 test by following the steps below.
 (Project can be download by command line  => git clone https://github.com/selimcagli/CodeceptJS_Test.git)